JSONata playground

 - automatic completion for built-in JSONata functions

-- ability to save work to local or remote storage
+- local or remote storage with team collaboration

 - javascript bindings